 Until recently, metastatic tumors were presumed to have the same estrogen receptor (ER), progesterone receptor (PR) and HER2 status as the initial primary tumor.
 However, discordance between the status of original tumors and corresponding metastases occurs in at least 25% of cases.
 Changes in ER or HER2 status can be a marker of increased breast cancer aggressiveness.
-Given the opportunity, oncologists will make appropriate changes to their treatment plans in response to tumor marker discordance.
 Some observers are of the opinion that biopsy of metastases should be part of routine management of recurrences in order to optimize treatment decisions.
+Given the opportunity, oncologists can make appropriate changes to their treatment plans in response to tumor receptor discordance.
+However, at least one researcher has reported that women treated based on the receptor status of their metastases have shorter survival than those who continue to be treated based on the receptor status of the primary tumor.

 Receptor status changes are a natural part of breast cancer progression